Eichel’s overtime goal seals Sabres’ 4-3 win over Sharks

 BUFFALO, N.Y.
+(AP) — Once Jack Eichel started shooting, the Buffalo Sabres’ fortunes began changing.

-(AP) — Jack Eichel capped a two-goal, two-assist game by scoring 3:13 into overtime to lead the Buffalo Sabres to a 4-3 win over the San Jose Sharks on Tuesday night.
+Hearing it from the fans after passing up several scoring opportunities in front during the opening period, the Sabres captain changed his approach.
+Eichel capped a two-goal, two-assist outing by scoring 3:13 into overtime of a 4-3 win over the San Jose Sharks on Tuesday night.

-The Eastern Conference-leading Sabres overcame a 2-0 first-period deficit and responded after San Jose’s Erik Karlsson tied the game with 8:33 remaining in regulation.
+“Obviously, the fans were letting me know that I had a few opportunities to shoot the puck,” Eichel said.
+“But you learn from it.
+I think after that, I got it into my head if I get a chance around the net, the puck was going there.”

+Down 2-0 after the opening period, Eichel sparked Buffalo’s three-goal run by one-timing in Rasmus Dahlin’s pass into the left circle for a power-play goal 7:21 into the second period.

+The decisive goal didn’t sit well with Sharks captain Logan Couture as it came with San Jose caught making a line change.
+Without naming who, he appeared to be referring to Timo Meier and Kevin Labanc for being on the ice for nearly 90 seconds.

+“Just an inexcusable change,” Couture said.
+“Two guys that stayed out too long looking for offense.
+It’s a selfish play that doesn’t need to be part of this team, so we’ll figure that out.”

-Jeff Skinner and Sam Reinhart also scored for the Sabres, who improved to 8-1-1 and matched their second-best start to a season previously set twice.
+Jeff Skinner and Sam Reinhart also scored for the Eastern Conference-leading Sabres, who improved to 8-1-1 and matched their second-best start to a season previously set twice.
 Carter Hutton stopped 25 shots and the Sabres completed a home-and-home sweep of the Sharks following a 4-3 win at San Jose on Saturday.

+The Sharks squandered a two-goal lead but came away with a point after Erik Karlsson forced overtime by scoring with 8:33 remaining in regulation.
 Marc-Edouard Vlasic and Dylan Gambrell also scored for the Sharks who at 3-5-1 matched their worst start since 2005-06.

-Martin Jones stopped 25 shots, and had little chance on Eichel’s decisive goal.
+Jones stopped 25 shots, and had little chance on Eichel’s decisive goal.

-With the Sharks caught making a line change, Buffalo’s Casey Mittelstadt fed Rasmus Ristolainen up the left boards to set up a two-on-one break.
+Buffalo’s Casey Mittelstadt fed Rasmus Ristolainen up the left boards to set up a two-on-one break.
 Jones stopped Ristolainen’s initial shot, but was unable to control the rebound.
 Eichel crashed the net from the right and jammed in the loose puck.

 The goal was allowed to stand after a video review showed there was no goaltender interference.